zorro786/scheduler-plugins/kep/61-real-load-aware-scheduling/61-real-load-aware-scheduling.md

 ## Summary

-Real Load Aware Scheduling minimizes cluster management costs and makes the cluster more efficient in terms of resource (CPU, Memory) utilization.
+Minimizing machine costs by efficiently utilizing all nodes is the main objective for managing a cluster.
+To achieve this goal, we can make the Kubernetes scheduler aware of the gap between resource allocation and actual resource utilization.
+Taking advantage of the gap may help pack pods more efficiently, while the default scheduler that only considers pod requests and allocable resources on nodes cannot.
 ## Motivation

-Clusters are inefficient due to a lack of capacity utilization, which leads to increased costs due to more machines, maintenance, etc. The main reason for this is that the default scheduler in K8s doesn’t consider live node utilization values in scheduling decisions, and pod requests are not accurate in practice.
+Kubernetes provides a declarative resource model that core components (scheduler and kubelet) honor to behave consistently and satisfy QoS guarantees.
+However, using this model can lead to low-utilization of the cluster for the following reasons:

+1. It is hard for users to estimate accurate resource usage for applications.
+Also, users may not understand the resource model and not set it at all.
+2. The default in-tree scheduling plugins (Score) that Kubernetes provides don't consider live node utilization values.

+This proposal utilizes real time resource usage to schedule pods with proposed plugins.
+The eventual goal is to increase cluster utilization and decrease costs of cluster management without breaking the contract of Kubernetes Resource Model.

 ### Goals

-1. Minimize the number of running nodes.
+1. Provide configurable scheduling plugins to increase cluster utilization.
-2. CPU Utilisation per node should not go beyond X%.
+2. Expected CPU Utilisation per node should not go beyond X%.
 3. Instances of an app should spread across failure domains.
 The failure domain would be host at the lowest level and can extend to racks, zones, regions, etc.
 4. To not affect the behavior of default score plugins unless necessary.
+5. Implement the above features as Score plugins

 ### Non-Goals

-1. The constraints above are the best effort of soft constraints.
-They are not hard constraints.
+1. Implement the above constraints (2, 3) as filter plugins.
-2. Descheduling or pre-emption due to lousy scheduling decisions is not addressed in the initial design.
+2. Descheduling due to unexpected outcome (hot nodes, fragmentation etc.) of past scoring by plugins is not addressed in the initial design.
 3. Memory, Network, and Disk utilization are not considered in the initial design.

 ## Proposal